HydraWiki/lessoid/README.md

 Probably broken.
 Seriously, don't use this unless you are comfortable with tinkering.
 This should is no way be considered ready for live.

 It is currently a really dirty shim around the default Less_Parser class from less.php designed to trick MediaWiki into using it instead of less.php.

+## Other Notes
+We are currently using a modified version off the less.js node package.
+In the future we can hopefully use the official and have it upgradeable.